thisyearnofear/IMONMYWAY/README.md

-# Runner ETA - Next.js Edition

-A cutting-edge, real-time location sharing application built with the latest Next.js, React 19, and Socket.IO.
-Share your live location and ETA with blazing-fast real-time tracking capabilities.
+# Punctuality Protocol

+> **Put your money where your mouth is.** Stake tokens on your punctuality and let others bet on your success.

+A decentralized betting protocol that combines real-time location tracking with financial accountability, built for the Somnia DeFi Mini Hackathon.

-## 🚀 Features
+## ✨ Features

+- **🔗 Staked Commitments**: Put tokens on the line for punctuality
+- **🎲 Social Betting**: Friends bet on your success for added accountability
+- **📍 GPS Verification**: Blockchain-verified proof of arrival
+- **⭐ Reputation System**: Reliability scoring affects betting odds
-- **⚡ Real-time Location Tracking**: Share your live location with instant WebSocket updates
+- **📱 Real-time Tracking**: Live location updates via WebSocket
-- **🎯 Accurate ETA Calculation**: Precise arrival time estimates using Haversine formula + pace
-- **🗺️ Interactive Route Planning**: Plan runs with start/end points and live visualization
-- **📱 Mobile-First Design**: Touch-optimized UI with safe area handling for iOS/Android
-- **🎨 Glass Morphism UI**: Modern, responsive design with custom animations
+- **🎨 Premium UX**: Delightful animations and smooth onboarding
-- **🔒 Type-Safe**: Full TypeScript coverage with strict type checking
-- **🔄 Real-time Sync**: Socket.IO WebSocket communication with automatic reconnection
-- **⚡ Lightning Fast**: Zustand state management + React 19 compiler optimizations

 ## 🛠️ Tech Stack